Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Introduction

 Inspired by the open questions left by previous works in the literature, the present contribution aims at being the first general study on the initialisation of \lbm schemes.
-The pivotal tool that we introduce is a modified equation analysis for the initial conditions/\stSchemes{} and provides explicit constraints for general \lbm schemes guaranteeing a sufficient order of consistency of the \iniSchemes{} to avoid order reduction of the overall method.
+The pivotal tool that we introduce is a modified equation analysis for the initial conditions/\stSchemes{} and provides explicit constraints for general \lbm schemes that guarantee a sufficient order of consistency of the \iniSchemes{}, thus avoid order reductions of the overall method.
 The modified equations are obtained by considering that the choice of initial data shapes the \stSchemes{} on the conserved variables of interest.
 Since the non-conserved moments are eliminated, the analyses we perform rely on less formal assumptions than the ones available in the literature.
-Pushing this tool one order further in the discretisation parameter, we meticulously describe the internal structure of the initial oscillating boundary layers, caused by incompatible numerical features -- in particular, dissipation -- between initialisation and bulk schemes.
+Pushing this tool one order further in the discretisation parameter, we meticulously describe the internal structure of the initial oscillating boundary layers, caused by incompatible numerical features---in particular, dissipation---between initialisation and bulk schemes.
 Previous works \cite{van2009smooth} have just certified the existence of these oscillations in numerical simulations.
-Another novelty in our work is the characterisation -- by seeing \lbm methods as dynamical systems on a commutative ring and exploiting the concept of observability -- of a vast well-known class of \lbm schemes with a reduced number of \iniSchemes{}, irrespective of the number of non-conserved moments.
-The initial motivation to introduce the concept of observability is -- for this class of schemes -- to successfully determine the constraints needed to eliminate initial oscillating boundary layers due to the dissipation mismatch.
+Let us insist once again on the fact that the dissipation of the physical (or consistency) mode for the \iniSchemes{} is driven both by the physical and parasitic eigenvalues of the \bulkScheme.
+Another novelty in our work is the characterisation---by seeing \lbm methods as dynamical systems on a commutative ring and exploiting the concept of observability---of a vast well-known class of \lbm schemes with a reduced number of \iniSchemes{}, irrespective of the number of non-conserved moments.
+The initial motivation to introduce the concept of observability is---for this class of schemes---to successfully determine the constraints needed to eliminate initial oscillating boundary layers due to a dissipation mismatch.